wikimedia/mediawiki-extensions-AdvancedSearch/docs/adding_fields.md

 #### id

-A unique ID for the field.
+A unique name for the field.

 #### defaultValue